debolk/deursoos/readme.md

 * Create a directory for the code `mkdir /opt/deursysteem`
 * Git clone the repository into that directory
 * Compile the system by running `make` and `make install`.
-* Configure the server to start `/opt/deursysteem/scan &` on boot by adding it to `/etc/rc.local`
+* Configure the system to start `/opt/deursysteem/scan &` on boot by adding it to `/etc/rc.local`
-* Configure the server to run `reprogram_door` every day to restore the configuration of the teensy door opener
+* Configure the system to run `reprogram_door` every day to restore the configuration of the teensy door opener
+* Configure te system to run `/opt/deursysteem/reset_system` every day to prevent losing the connection to the scanner

 ### Installing the CCTV
 * Install motion and the ssh filesystem `apt-get install motion sshfs`